skypjack/entt/docs/md/meta.md

 ```

 Once created, all meta objects offer a member function named `custom` to get the
-currently set value as a const reference or as a pointer to a const element:
+currently set value as a reference or as a pointer to an element:

 ```cpp
 const type_data &value = entt::resolve<my_type>().custom();
 ```

 Note that the returned object performs an extra check in debug before converting
-to the requested type, so as to avoid subtle bugs.
+to the requested type, so as to avoid subtle bugs.<br/>
+Only in the case of conversion to a pointer is this check safe and such that a
+null pointer is returned to inform the user of the failed attempt.

 ## Unregister types